Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Introduction

 is obtained by assigning to each semi-invariant a global section of a line bundle on $X$.
-Moreover, as an application of Theorem \ref{main1}, we will show that generators of $\mrm{Cox}(X)$ can be computed from the semi-invariants for the McKay quiver.
-More precisely, there is a ring homomorphism $\vphi$ from the ring $\C[\mcl{W}]$ of semi-invariants to the (semi-)invariant ring $\C[\C^3]^{[G,G]}$ such that the ``associated elements" to the images of homogeneous generators of $\C[\mcl{W}]$ under $\vphi$ give a generating system of $\mrm{Cox}(X)$ (Proposition \ref{prop:generate}).
+Moreover, as an application of Theorem \ref{main1}, we will show that generators of $\Cox(X)$ can be computed (at least theoretically) once we know a generating system of semi-invariants for the McKay quiver.
+More precisely, there is a ring homomorphism $\vphi$ from the ring $\C[\mcl{W}]$ of semi-invariants to the (semi-)invariant ring $\C[\C^3]^{[G,G]}$ such that the ``associated elements" to the images of homogeneous generators of the integral closure of $\C[\mcl{W}]$ under $\vphi$ give a generating system of $\Cox(X)$ (see Proposition \ref{prop:generate} for the precise statement).

 The strategy for the proof of Theorem \ref{main1} is based on the one given by Craw and Ishii for abelian cases.
 To explain this, let us recall that each GIT-chamber $C\subset \Theta$ in the space of stability conditions gives a fine moduli space $X:=\mfk{M}_C$ and its universal family $\mcl{U}_C$.
 By the result of \cite{BKR}, the Fourier-Mukai transform by $\mcl{U}_C$ gives an equivalence between the bounded derived category of coherent sheaves on $X$ and that of $G$-equivariant sheaves on $\C^3$.
 This induces an isomorphism